Just Realized

 DoorDash and Waymo team up for autonomous deliveries in Phoenix

-Here's how it works: customers opt-in for autonomous delivery at checkout, and if matched with Waymo, they'll get a notification when the car arrives.
-Open the trunk with the DoorDash app, grab your items, and you're done.
-No human interaction required.
+Here's how it works: you opt-in for autonomous delivery at checkout.
+If matched with Waymo, you get a notification when the car arrives, open the trunk through the DoorDash app, grab your food, and you're done.
+No human interaction—just reliable autonomous infrastructure.

 Deliveries start with DashMart—DoorDash's convenience and grocery offering—then expand to more Phoenix merchants over time.
 DoorDash is also throwing in a promotion where DashPass members in Phoenix, LA, and San Francisco get $10 off one Waymo ride per month through December 31.